 So what do TMI and Too Much Skin have to do with each other?

-Plenty… in our “more is more” pop culture society, our growing desensitization to thigh-high skirts and plunging necklines… and this from a woman who believes that bodies are beautiful and we should definitely celebrate them!
+Plenty… in our “more is more” pop culture society, our growing desensitization to thigh-high skirts and plunging necklines… and this from a woman — me! — who believes that bodies are beautiful and we should celebrate them.

 Still, in the example I mention above, I can only hope that my metaphorical cleavage was just right and while I personally believe that less is more, “less is more” does not mean “none at all.”